Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Planting bulbs is easy and rewarding.
 Spring flowering bulbs such as daffodils need only to be planted once for years of color.
-Summer flowering bulbs such as dahlias which need to be replanted every year allow you the freedom of trying them in different spots in your garden every summer.
+Summer flowering bulbs such as dahlias which need to be replanted every year in colder growing zones allow you the freedom of trying them in different spots in your garden every summer.

 Before you begin planting your spring flowering bulbs, think about the “look” you are trying to achieve.
 Because there is almost nothing else growing in your garden in the spring, tulips, daffodils and other spring flowering bulbs look best in masses or drifts.
 Planted singly, they look forlorn.
 You want large groups of plants to make your garden look fuller.
 This requires large numbers of bulbs.
 Digging individual holes for each bulb is tedious, not to mention exhausting.
 Instead, dig large holes for groups of bulbs and trenches for your drifts.
 Plant groups of bulbs in odd numbers, i.e. 3 or 5 or 7, etc.